nicocanali/doodle-challenge/README.md

 gzcat stream.gz | kafka-console-producer --broker-list localhost:9092 --topic stream
 ```

-The problem here is that it wasn't easy to simulate a real stream.
+The problem here is that it wasn't easy to simulate a real stream with late timestamps.

 # 4. Send data to stdout